 - Academic and athletic excellence go hand-in-hand at William & Mary to an extraordinary degree.

-- Though born in 1693, W&M remains vibrantly alive in the early 21st century.
+- Though born in 1693, W&M remains vibrantly alive in the 21st century.

 Our students use the breadth of a liberal arts education to create their own W&M experience.
 Chemistry majors write poetry for the literary magazine, business majors volunteer in soup kitchens and football players star in Shakespeare.